vimoutliner/vimoutliner/doc/votl_readme.txt

 The VimOutliner distribution currently includes two plugins for easy handling of checkboxes, hoisting (see below) and smart paste.

-The checkboxes plugin is enables by default.
+The checkboxes plugin is enabled by default.
 The hoisting smart paste and clocking plugin are disabled by default.
-To enable these look for the easy instructions for this in your $HOME/.vimoutlinerrc file.
+To enable these plugins look for the easy instructions for this in your $HOME/.vimoutlinerrc file.

 More information below and in the plugin files in the $HOME/.vim/vimoutliner/plugin folder.